 This cute ornament pattern is adapted from a pattern published at Ali at My Homemade where she was using a 3.25” ornament.
-But I found 65mm (2.5”) ornaments on super sale at Joann’s Fabrics & Crafts, can I make it work??
+But I found 65mm (2.5”) ornaments on super sale ($6 door busters) in 2020 at Joann’s Fabrics & Crafts.
+In 2021, I’m using ornaments from Michael’s ($12) in the same size… can I make it work??
 Sure!
 Just needed to adapt a little bit.
 With a few less stitches, and a few less rows, these ornaments will work!

 This is the steps for pattern adaptation for my smaller ornaments.
 I only need 24 stitches in each row because the ornaments are not 3.25” as in the original pattern, mine are about 2.5”.
 Also there are fewer rows to accommodate the smaller height.

 Magic Circle, Ch.
 1, sc 6 to make first round, join with slip stitch and pull center closed.

 2sc in each st around, join with sl st, ch 1 (12)

 2hdc in each stitch around, join with sl st, ch 1 (24)

 Stop and measure… at this point, if you have 2.5” circle, and your ornament is 2.5” size, start making the rows that will be slip stitched at the last step (not working in the round from here on) .

 Row 4: psc, sc, repeat across, ch 1 and turn (24)

 Row 5: sc across, ch 1 and turn (24)

 Rows 6-9: Repeat rows 4 and 5 (24)